TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 This folder documents the interacting gene pair analyses.
 Initital steps are demonstrated using only the *E. scolopes* (stage 29) sample 403493 at 100 kb resolution, which is later merged with the *O. bimaculoides* interaction matrix at 50 kb resolution and the *S. officinalis* interaction matrix at 100 kb resolution.
 Boxplots of genomic distances are also only demonstrated using *E. scolopes* distance, but based on this merged interaction matrix.
 For the species *S. officinalis*, no gene annotation was available for the *S. officinalis* reference genome at the time of writing this paper.
 Therefore, additional commands are provided at the start to classify orthologous genes as well as for some downstream analyses.

-## Prepare files of gene pairs, orthologs, and extract their chromosomal distribution in **P. maximus**
+## Prepare files of gene pairs, orthologs, and extract their ancestral chromosome status

 **Notes on input files of orthologous genes:**